jonathantneal/digital_signage/README.md

 1. Clone repository

-2. Create and setup your `app/config/app_config.yml` file
+2. Create and setup your `/config/app_config.yml` file by copying the `.yml.example` file in the same directory

-3. Create and setup your `app/config/database.yml` file
+3. Create and setup your `/config/database.yml` file by copying the `.yml.example` file in the same directory

+4. Create and setup your `/config/newrelic.yml` file by copying the `.yml.example` file in the same directory (you can leave the license_key as it is for development)

-4. Install the required gems:
+5. Install the required gems:
   `bundle install`
   *(or if you're running on production)*
   `bundle install --deployment`

-5. Migrate your database:
+6. Migrate your database:
    `rake db:migrate`

-6. Precompile assets:
+7. Precompile assets:
    *(in staging or production only)*
    *(`RAILS_RELATIVE_URL_ROOT` is only needed if the site does not have it's own domain)*
    `bundle exec rake assets:precompile RAILS_RELATIVE_URL_ROOT=/signage`